-Section 7.4.1.4 Annex Point/TNsG Annex IIA, VII.7.4, Annex IIIA, VII.3 Inhibition to microbiological activity Section 7: Ecotoxicological Profile, including Fate and Behaviour JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
+Section 7.4.1.4 Annex Point/TNsG Annex IIA, VII.7.4, Annex IIIA, VII.3 Inhibition to microbiological activity Section 7: Ecotoxicological Profile, including Fate and Behaviour JUSTIFICATION FOR NON-SUBMISSION OF DATA Official As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
 The justifications are to be included in the respective location (section) of the dossier.
 If one of the following reasons is marked, detailed justification has to be given below.
-General arguments are not acceptable Official use only Other existing data [v Limited exposure [ Detailed justification: Whilst elevated levels of dissolved CO2 may affect environmental conditions for bacteria by reducing pH, there are a number of mitigating factors that would reduce any environmental impacts of such changes and which make it unnecessary to generate new test data. a) Most free-living prokaryotic bacteria can tolerate a pH range of about 3 units (three orders of magnitude changes in H+1 b) There is a high level of functional redundancy amongst mixed communities of micro-organisms such that declines in population of some species e.g. due to unfavourable pH conditions, will be compensated for by increases in others.
-The effect of this biological diversity and different environmental optima for different species means that bacteria can live in a wide range of pH conditions, from 0.5 - 9.0.
-1 In addition, it is not scientifically necessary to determine the effect of increased carbon dioxide on microbial activity, because under normal conditions of use, the use of carbon dioxide in Rentokil Initial's rodenticide (PT14) products will not cause any elevation in the level of carbon dioxide in water, outside normal atmospheric ranges.
-See next page for full details of the scientific calculation, which supports this statement.
-Continued
+General arguments are not acceptable use only Other existing data [4] Technically not feasible [] Scientifically unjustified [] Limited exposure [] Other justification [] Detailed justification: Whilst elevated levels of dissolved CO2 may affect environmental conditions for bacteria by reducing pH, there are a number of mitigating factors that would reduce any environmental impacts of such changes and which make it unnecessary to generate new test data. a) Most free-living prokaryotic bacteria can tolerate a pH range of about 3 units (three orders of magnitude changes in H+1. b) There is a high level of functional redundancy amongst mixed communities of micro-organisms such that declines in population of some species e.g. due to unfavourable pH conditions, will be compensated for by increases in others.
+The effect of this biological diversity and different environmental optima for different species means that bacteria can live in a wide range of pH conditions, from 0.5 - 9.01.
+Undertaking of intended Not applicable